Karthiccc23/Scanbook-Project/README.md

 LIBRARIES - BOOSTRAP,AJAX( To provide asynchronous calls and web responsive page) LANGUAGES - PHP/HTML/JAVASCRIPT
-DATABASE- MYSQL (note - mysql dump files are located in back-end folder)
+DATABASE- MYSQL (note - mysql dump files are located in back-end folder) (Created 5 tables if needed, application can be expanded if there is case when there is more number of user types like Admin,guest etc,..Currently Implemented 2 tables now.)

 Validation of ISBN with error message (numeric, 13 digits long, starting with 9 and weighted sum checksum)